 Syllabus for 5-years integrated M. Sc.
+Degree

-Degree (implemented from Academic year 2018-2019)
+(Implemented from Academic year 2018-2019) (Humanities syllabus was modified in December 2021)

-- Mathematics Syllabus revised in 2016 and approved by the Academic Board - Chemistry, Physics and Biology Syllabi revised in 2018 and approved the Academic Board in its 18th Meeting held on 27th March 2018.
+- > Mathematics Syllabus revised in 2016 and approved by the Academic Board - Chemistry, Physics and Biology Syllabi revised in 2018 and approved the Academic Board in its 18th Meeting held on 27th March 2018. - Humanities syllabus was modified in December 2021 and was approved by the Academic Board in its meeting No 25 held on 14th December 2021.